 Disclaimer: This trip was made possible by WranglerDenims.
 All opinions are our own.

 Planning a full-fledged road trip to Uttar Pradesh?
 Read our itinerary.
 A visit to Varanasi on your mind?
-You must read details from our visit.
+Read everything about planning a trip here.